Susan G. Komen San Diego’s More Than Pink Annual Dinner

 Our Annual Dinner will be held on Thursday, April 11, 2019 at the Hyatt Regency La Jolla at Aventine.
 We will bring together over 350 attendees demonstrating what it means to be More Than Pink.
 Attendees will include business leaders in San Diego’s biotech and life science industries, executive level hospital administrators, healthcare and wellness professionals, medical professionals, local philanthropists, elected officials, and people whose lives have been impacted by or are passionate about the fight against breast cancer.

-The More Than Pink Dinner will begin with an exciting and interactive cocktail reception showcasing the latest breakthroughs and updates in breast cancer research and treatments, our pink pop-up shop to ensure everyone has their pink for the evening, and opportunities to bid on exclusive experiences and items.
+Debuting this year will be an interactive cocktail reception featuring experiential art, a pink pop-up shop to ensure everyone is donning their pink for the evening, and opportunities to bid on exclusive experiences and items.

 Marti Emerald, Moderator